Video Editor Jobs Are Everywhere, Here's How I Found The Right One

 Let’s begin with the obvious editing jobs: narrative film and tv, unscripted television, and documentaries.
 These are all very different beasts, with different jobs available.

-Feature Films Video Editing Jobs
+Feature Film Video Editing Jobs

-The traditional path was to work your way up from assistant editor to editor.
+The traditional path was to work your way up from assistant editor to senior video editor.
 But the days of assistant editors working side by side with editors, physically cutting and splicing film, are over.
 Even movies shot on film are then digitized and work is done on an Avid, more often than not.
 Breaking into film editing will take a tremendous amount of hustle and a good dose of luck.
 Editing an independent film that breaks big is great, but you can’t count on that.

 I’d strongly suggest cutting short films and branching out to make as many contacts as possible.